Techdee1/Techdee1/README.md

 I'm a young innovator passionate about building practical systems that solve real-world problems, especially at the intersection of **AI, embedded systems, and everyday life**.

-I've built innovative systems using **AI agents, computer vision, generative AI, and machine learning** to turn ideas into solutions people can actually use — focusing on **real impact, not just demos**.
+I've built innovative systems using **AI agents, computer vision, generative AI, and machine learning** to turn ideas into solutions people can actually use, focusing on **real impact, not just demos**.

 Currently building AI startups and always open to collaborate on exciting projects in **tech, startups, or community initiatives**.